peteroupc/peteroupc.github.io/bernreq.md

 <a id=End_Notes></a>
 ## End Notes

-**Note 1**: Besides the questions on concave functions given above, there is also the question of whether the solution terminates with a finite expected running time.
-In this sense, Nacu & Peres showed that a finite expected time is possible only if $f$ is Lipschitz continuous, and I strongly suspect it's not possible either unless $f$ has a Hölder continuous fourth derivative, in view of the results by Holtz given in the section "New coins from old", smoothly.

 **Note 2**: On pushdown automata: Etessami and Yannakakis (2009) showed that pushdown automata with rational probabilities are equivalent to recursive Markov chains (with rational transition probabilities), and that for every recursive Markov chain, the system of polynomial equations has nonnegative coefficients.
 But this paper doesn't deal with the case of recursive Markov chains where the transition probabilities cannot just be rational, but can also be $\lambda$ and $1-\lambda$ where $\lambda$ is an unknown rational or irrational probability of heads.